Frequently Asked Questions

 26. I'm coming with friends who don't ride - what can they do while I ride?

 There's a ton to do in West Sonoma County.
 Shop downtown, walk the Laguna trail, drive to the beach (30 minutes away), go wine tasting.
-Email us if you want more info (email@example.com).
+Check out our activities page for other options.

 27. Where can I get my bike fixed?